2019 Facing Race Award Honorees Named

 Palmer receives Facing Race Statewide Award

 A panel of community judges selected Palmer to receive this year’s Facing Race Statewide Award.
 She is executive director of the Northwest Indian Community Development Center (NWICDC), a Bemidji-based nonprofit committed to closing economic disparities in the region through training and education for American Indian and low-income families.
 A 20-year champion for change and racial equity, Palmer and her team have been credited with transforming the NWICDC into a thriving hub serving the Leech Lake, Red Lake and White Earth reservations.
 Annually, more than 2,000 Indigenous people take part in NWICDC programming rooted in Anishinaabe culture and designed to provide participants education, health care, economic opportunity and equitable outcomes.
 Palmer also serves on the Racial Equity Committee of the Governor’s Workforce; the Department of Health American Indian Workforce Development Initiative and its Mental Health Innovations Board; and the Minnesota Department of Health and Wilder Healthcare Equity Leadership Team.

 "Receiving the Facing Race Award is an incredible recognition and demonstrates the desire for the type of racial justice change that is happening in Bemidjigaamag (Ojibwe for ‘a lake with crossing waters’),” said Palmer.
-“Knowing that recognized grassroots leadership is in direct relationship to the extent of which injustice and oppression have dominated community narrative, the Facing Race Award is truly is the community’s award.”
+“Knowing that recognized grassroots leadership is in direct relationship to the extent in which injustice and oppression have dominated community narrative, the Facing Race Award is truly the community’s award.”

 Roach Thomas is the recipient of the Facing Race East Metro Award